 four-year college and university representatives collaborate to form policy for

 students transferring from a community and technical colleges to four-year colleges.

 Joint Transfer Council (JTC)

-Orignially formed in 2003 as the Joint Access and Oversight Group (JAOG), the Joint Transfer Council considers statewide transfer issues and recommends policy strategies.
-It is a standing committee that meets about six times a year with representatives from the public and independent academic degree-granting institutions and the HECB.
-The name was changed to the Joint Transfer Council in the spring of 2011.
+The Joint Transfer Council considers statewide transfer issues and recommends policy strategies.
+It is a standing committee that meets about six times a year with representatives from the public and independent academic degree-granting institutions and the Washington Student Achievement Council.
+Orignially formed in 2003 as the Joint Access and Oversight Group (JAOG), the name was changed in the spring of 2011.

 In December 2007, the JAOG prepared the JAOG